addyosmani/backbone-fundamentals/practicals/todo-jqm-app/readme.md

 Backbone and jquerymobile JQM Boilerplate code
 ===============================================

-This project provides a bulletproof template + build process to develop an application by using jQuery mobile and backbone.js The aim is to provide it in Addy Osmanis [Backbone Fundamentals](https://github.com/addyosmani/backbone-fundamentals)
+This project provides a bulletproof template + build process to develop an application by using jQuery mobile and backbone.js

 It consists of:
 - [Backbone.js](http://backbonejs.org/) 0.9.2